Frequently Asked Questions

 Questions from Complainants and/or Witnesses

-As a key step in the investigative process with witnesses, including police witnesses, the SIU issues a Confidentiality Assurance.
-This Assurance provides that the individual’s privacy and confidentiality rights are protected to the extent possible.
+As a key step in the investigative process with witnesses, excluding police witnesses, the SIU issues a Confidentiality Assurance.
+This Assurance provides that the individual’s privacy and confidentiality rights are protected to every extent possible.

 Case status is only provided to complainants or family members of a deceased complainant.
 Status updates are provided by the SIU lead investigator on the case.
 If you are a complainant and have been contacted by an SIU lead investigator, please contact the investigator directly.
 Alternatively you can call the SIU head office at 416-622-0748 or 1-800-787-8529 and request to speak with an Investigative Supervisor.